mozilla/protocol/src/pages/docs/css-guide.md

 necessary for context and specificity, and don’t nest rules just to group them together (use comments to label sections of the style sheet for grouping).

-All the declarations for the parent element should come before the nested rules.
+All the style declarations for the parent element should come before any nested rules.

 Include a blank line before each nested rule to separate it from the rule or declaration above it.

 ```scss